 All students who pass this training will receive a certificate for Meditation Teacher Training in Compassion from the Nalanda Institute for Contemplative Science and The Path.
 The program will be taught by Nalanda Institute teachers Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).

-Students attend 12 Wednesday evening classes and 4 Saturday afternoon “retreats.”
+Students attend 12 weekday evening classes and 4 weekend afternoon “retreats.”

 - March 2